In order to send payouts, you will need to deposit funds to a liquidity provider to exchange fiat to stablecoins (i.e., on-ramp funds).

 Make sure to follow the liquidity provider's deposit instructions carefully.
 Failing to comply with the instructions can cause delays in deposits or deposits to be rejected.

-Deposit Info After On-Ramping Completes
+Deposit Info After Completion

 Example step.completed webhook (terminal step for deposit and on-ramp to a ledger at Circle):